 Figure 25: Smart Grid Implementation Overview

-The Initial Phase
+The Demonstration Project

-During the Initial Phase, Hawaiian Electric is implementing a smart grid program on O‘ahu with two primary objectives:
+During our Demonstration Project, we implemented a smart grid program on O‘ahu with two primary objectives:

-Demonstrate the technology
+Demonstrate the technology.

-Engage customers
+Engage customers.

-We’ve designed the Initial Phase to demonstrate many critical capabilities (Table 2) that were necessary to test on our grids.
-We chose not to demonstrate a few capabilities because they have been proven to work at several other utilities.
+We’ve designed the Demonstration Project to mirror as much as possible, the many critical smart grid capabilities that needed to be tested on our grids.
+We chose not to demonstrate a few capabilities because they had already been proven successful at several other utilities.

-Table 2
+During the Demonstration Project, we began engaging our customers to educate them on smart grid and how it can benefit them.

+Table 2 lists the smart grid solutions tested during the Demonstration Project, and the solutions to be included in our full implementation.